ernestkamara/personal-blog/content/blog/exercise-most-repeating-character-in-a-sentence.md

 ---
-path: blog/Python Mastery with Mosh
+path: Python Mastery with Mosh
 date: 2020-09-07T19:20:36.287Z
-title: 'Exercise: Most repeating character in a sentence.'
+title: Python Mastery with Mosh Exercise; Most repeating character in a sentence.
 description: >-
   Write a function that's returns the first most repeating character in a sentence in Python.
 ---
-# Python Mastery with Mosh

-### Exercise: Most repeating character in a sentence.

 Write a function that's returns the first most repeating character in a sentence in Python.

 For ex.: "aabcddds" -> ("d", 3)